nextflow-io/training/docs/nf_customize/04_config.md

 -   `igenomes.config`
     -   Included by the pipeline by default.
     -   Default configuration to access reference files stored on [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/).
+-   `igenomes_ignored.config`
+    -   Empty genomes dictionary to use when igenomes is ignored.
 -   `modules.config`
     -   Included by the pipeline by default.
     -   Module-specific configuration options (both mandatory and optional).